Introduction

 When we finally got down to the meditation instruction it was very straight forward.
 She showed us how to meditate on a mantra and answered our questions.

 As the months wore on I noticed a significant decrease in anxiety and my general enjoyment of life improved beyond measure.
-I stopped drinking alcohol to soothe depression and became more productive, creative, energised, resilient and emotionally balanced.
+I stopped drinking alcohol (without any effort) to soothe depression and became more productive, creative, energised, resilient and emotionally balanced.

 Retreats